Open-Finance-Lab/Multimodal_Workshop_2025/docs/call_for_papers.markdown

 * neurips_2025.pdf - example PDF output

 The reviewing process is double-blind, using OpenReview.
 All submissions will be peer-reviewed based on technical contribution, originality, relevance to areas of interest, and presentation clarity.
 Papers may be accepted for oral (contributed talks, each 10 minutes) or poster presentation.

-# Relevant Topics
-This workshop aims to promote discussions and collaborations among researchers, practitioners, and policymakers on openness in AI.
-Researchers are encouraged to explore the technical, ethical, and legal dimensions of openness in AI and associated challgnges.
-Topics include, but not limited to:
-* Understanding the Model Openness Framework
-* Open science, open source, open data, open model, open tooling
-* Demystifying AI black boxes
-* Ethical considerations in AI openness
-* Definition of open source AI
-* Interpretability and explainability of AI models
-* Combating "openwashing" practices and behaviors
-* Open licenses